AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/vehicle_attribute_recognition.en.md

 ```
 For more information on using PaddleX's single-model inference API, refer to [PaddleX Single Model Python Script Usage Instructions](../../instructions/model_python_API.en.md).

-**Note**: In the `output`, values indexed from 0-9 represent color attributes, corresponding to the following colors respectively: yellow, orange, green, gray, red, blue, white, golden, brown, black.
+<b>Note</b>: In the `output`, values indexed from 0-9 represent color attributes, corresponding to the following colors respectively: yellow, orange, green, gray, red, blue, white, golden, brown, black.
 Indices 10-18 represent vehicle type attributes, corresponding to the following vehicle types: sedan, suv, van, hatchback, mpv, pickup, bus, truck, estate.

 ## IV.
 Custom Development
 If you seek higher accuracy from existing models, you can leverage PaddleX's custom development capabilities to develop better vehicle attribute recognition models.
 Before using PaddleX to develop vehicle attribute recognition models, ensure you have installed the classification-related model training plugin for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare the corresponding dataset for the task module.
-PaddleX provides a data validation function for each module, and **only data that passes validation can be used for model training**.
+PaddleX provides a data validation function for each module, and <b>only data that passes validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for model training, refer to [PaddleX Multi-Label Classification Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/ml_classification.en.md).

 #### 4.1.1 Demo Data Download
 You can use the following commands to download the demo dataset to a specified folder: